 Bookings are currently disabled due to the global Corona Virus Pandemic.
 We will reopen bookings at a later date.
 If you have a tour enquiry you can contact us via email.

-Departing from Cambridge Airport,fly into the remote Melaleuca air strip via the south coast.
-Flying over Hobart’s eastern suburbs and the Derwent River, you will make your way down the D’Entrecasteaux Channel, past Recherche Bay to Tasmanian’s most southern point, South East Cape.
-At this point leave civilisation behind and enter the vast south west wilderness by following the South Coast Track all the way to Melaleuca.
+Departing daily from Hobart, our aircraft will fly you into this remote area via the south coast.
+Flying over Hobart’s eastern suburbs and the Derwent River, we will make our way down the D’Entrecasteaux Channel, past Recherche Bay to Tasmanian’s most southern point, South East Cape.
+At this point we leave civilisation behind and enter the vast south west wilderness by following the South Coast Track all the way to Melaleuca.

-Afterwards, you’ll board one of our boats for a trip down Melaleuca Inlet and into Bathurst Harbour, Port Davey, an untouched waterway twice the size of Sydney Harbour.
+On arrival to Melaleuca we'll board our tour boat for a cruise into Bathurst Harbour, an untouched waterway twice the size of Sydney Harbour.

-Late in the afternoon, we’ll reboard our aircraft, and return to Cambridge Airport, flying via spectacular Federation Peak, and Mt Picton, over Huonville and Hobart city.
+Late in the afternoon, we’ll board our aircraft again, and return to Hobart, flying via spectacular Federation Peak, and Mt Picton, over Huonville and Hobart city.

 The tour is approximately 8 hours in duration.
-Our price includes lunch consisting of wine and Tasmanian produce, morning tea/coffee, boat trip, a ground tour at Melaleuca and scenic flights to and from Melaleuca.
+Our price includes lunch consisting of wine and Tasmanian produce, boat trip, and scenic flights to and from Melaleuca.